jjepsuomi/Bayesian-maximum-variance-inclusion/README.md

 - X.txt -- contains a 900x3 data matrix corresponding to the input predictor features.
 - y.txt -- contains a 900x1 data vector corresponding to the output values from a Gaussian mixture model function.
 - bmvi_toolbox.py/bmvi_toolbox.ipynb -- contains the relevant Python functions needed to implement BMVI sampling and modeling.
-- sampling_demo.py/sampling_demo.ipynb -- contains a Python notebook demo implementation case of BMVI sampling.
+- sampling_demo.py/sampling_demo.ipynb -- contains a Python demo implementation case of the BMVI sampling.